michaltkacz/komoot-activities/README.md

-# Komoot Routes
+# Komoot Activities

-> Web application for displaying tours saved on Komoot account.
+> Web application displaying info about activities saved on your Komoot account.

 ## Table of contents